Residency in Cornea and Contact Lenses

 Application Prerequisites

-• Applicants must submit 3 letters of recommendation, two letters must be from full-time faculty members who have been most responsible for the clinical education of the applicant.
+- Applicants must submit three letters of recommendation; two letters must be from full-time faculty members who have been most responsible for the clinical education of the applicant.

-• After receiving all the ORMatch applications to the program, each applicant is contacted via email or by phone whether he/she will be offered an interview.
-Typically, the top third of the applicant pool will be invited to an interview.
+- After receiving all the ORMatch applications to the program, each applicant is contacted to see whether he / she will be offered an interview.

-• The candidate will meet with the Residency Coordinator, the Chief of the Cornea and Contact Lens Service and other available Cornea and Contact Lens faculty during the interview process.
+- The Residency Coordinator, the Chief of the Contact Lens Service, and other available Contact Lens Faculty will conduct the interview.

-• Each member of the interviewing team will complete the residency interview score sheet independently and state the residency candidates' strengths and weaknesses.
-When all the applicants have been interviewed and their subsequent score sheets are completed, the Residency Coordinator tallies all the submitted scores and ranks the applicants.
-This is followed by an open discussion among the interviewers to ensure that the ranking of the applicants is acceptable to all.
+- Each member of the interviewing team will conduct their evaluation independently and state the residency candidate’s strengths and weakness.
+When all the applicants have been interviewed and interviewers have completed their evaluation, the Residency Coordinator will collect all feedback and subsequently an open discussion among the interviewers will ensue to discuss the ranking of the applicants.

-• The Residency Coordinator then submits the names of the residency candidates to ORMatch before the deadline date.
+- The Residency Coordinator then submits the names of the residency candidates to ORMatch before the deadline.

 Program Accreditation